Last update: 23 December 2022.

 - As of mid-October, MSF, with the support of local specialists, responded to the medical needs of more than 1,000 people on a case-by-case basis in Voronezh, Rostov-on-Don and Belgorod.

 - In our projects in Moscow and Saint Petersburg, where we are partnering with local NGOs to support vulnerable groups, we’ve seen an increase of Ukrainian people living with HIV and hepatitis C who are stranded in Russia and cannot get refills for their antiretroviral medicines.

 - We run a hotline to provide referral services to medico-social support to refugees and displaced people from Ukraine.
 As of end of August, MSF with the support of local specialists responded to the medical needs of more than 490 people on a case by case basis.

-- We continue to run our regular programmes.
-We support the national tuberculosis programme and hepatitis C treatment in prisons.
+- In Belarus, our teams continue to run our regular programmes.
+We support the national tuberculosis programme in the civil and penitentiary sectors and hepatitis C treatment in prisons.

 - MSF is actively working to support the Ministry of Health to provide treatment for patients with drug-resistant tuberculosis, including patients previously supported by MSF in Ukraine.

 - MSF donated shelter-related items to the Red Cross in Lublin, Poland, located about 100 kilometres from the Ukraine-Poland border.